Usage accounting and priority

 - nice_factor

-To obtain the current configured weights use sprio -w
+To see the currently configured priority factor weights use sprio -w:

 The fair-share factor